gbevin/ReceiveMIDI/README.md

-  ch    number         Set MIDI channel for the commands (0-16), defaults to 0 ts                   Output a timestamp for each received MIDI message nn                   Output notes as numbers instead of names voice                Show all Channel Voice messages note                 Show all Note messages on    (note)         Show Note On, optionally for note (0-127)
+  ch    number         Set MIDI channel for the commands (0-16), defaults to 0 ts                   Output a timestamp for each received MIDI message nn                   Output notes as numbers instead of names omc   number         Set octave for middle C, defaults to 5 voice                Show all Channel Voice messages note                 Show all Note messages on    (note)         Show Note On, optionally for note (0-127)